 curl -X GET -H 'Content-Type: application/json' -i https://api.baserow.io/api/database/views/grid/{view_id}/'

-It is really unfortunate that we need to have the same code in two places, but because the filtering needs to happen at the backend and the real time comparison needs to happen at the web frontend we do need this.
+It is unfortunate that we need to have the same code in two places, but because the filtering needs to happen at the backend and frontend for real time comparison we do need this.
+More specifically the frontend uses the filtering code to check if after a row is edited if it still matches the views current filters.
+If it doesn’t then a warning will be displayed to the user that if they save their edit, the row will be filtered out of view.

 plugins/my_baserow_plugin/web-frontend/viewTypes.js